kareemy/Homework1_Solution/README.md

 1. Start by cloning this assignment repository into VS Code.
 2. Create a new C# console app using the `dotnet new console` command.
-3. Model ThoughtTronix's products with a `Product.cs` class.
+3. Model ThoughtTronix's products with a `Product.cs` class in the Models/ folder.
 The `Product` class should contain product name, description, and price properties.
-4. Model orders with an `Order.cs` class.
+4. Model orders with an `Order.cs` class in the Models/ folder.
 The `Order` class should contain an OrderId, CustomerName, and **list of products** properties.
      - This is a **challenging task**.
 We have not used a list within a class before.
 Reach out on slack for help.
-5. Both `Product.cs` and `Order.cs` should be in the same namespace following the the correct naming convention.
+5. Resolve all null warnings.
+Both `Product.cs` and `Order.cs` should be in the same namespace following the correct naming convention.
 Don't forget the `using` keyword in `Program.cs` to ensure the classes are accessible.
 6. In `Program.cs`, create FOUR products based on this table:
    | Product Name | Product Description       | Price          |
    | ------------ | ------------------------- | -------------- |